bluecherrydvr/bluecherry-apps/docs/setup-configuration.rst

 .. image:: img/devices-list-ip.png

-Tip

-Always make sure your IP cameras are set to a static IP.
+..
+Tip:: Always make sure your IP cameras are set to a static IP.
 If the IP camera is setup with dynamic (DHCP) and the IP address changes Bluecherry will not be able to connect to the IP camera.

 **Devices -> Add an IP cameras**